lauvshree/ASLADigitechLearningMaterial/Express and Node.md

 ```
 Save, stop the server (api.js) if it is already running and run the javascript and it will start the server again.
 Now in your browser navigate to http://localhost:3333/test.
 See what you get!

 But it can be very frustrating to stop and start the server everytime you make changes.
 There is a package that comes handy in this case.
-The package is calle *nodemon*.
+The package is called *nodemon*.
 Every time you make changes in the server API, it will automatically restart the server.
 Let's install that in the same directory where we created our api.js.
 We will install and store it as a dev dependency with the *--save-dev* option because we want to use this only when we are running the server locally in our development environment.

 `npm install --save-dev nodemon`